RexIturan/godot_plugin_toggle/README.md

 ### Plugin Toggle

 Plugin Toggle is a plugin for Godot, written in c#.
+> needs to be enabled to work, Project > Project Settings > Plugins

 ---
 Adds 2 buttons to the toolbar.